-SB: Sleep is necessary for rest and recuperation of the body, but more importantly the brain.
-It supports our cognitive function, and without it things start to go wrong mentally and physically.
+Sleep is necessary for rest and recuperation of the body, but more importantly, the brain.
+It supports our cognitive functioning, and without it, things start to go wrong mentally and physically.

-SB: This a topic of much scientific debate but humans tend to sleep an average of about eight hours in every 24, usually in one main sleep period (sometimes two), with the main sleep during the night and a shorter sleep in the mid-afternoon.
+This is a topic of much scientific debate, but humans tend to sleep an average of about eight hours in every 24, usually in one main sleep period (sometimes two), with the main sleep during the night and a shorter sleep in the midafternoon.
 Research studies show that we can function effectively with less, but we tend not to like it – that is, our chirpy mood can be the first thing to suffer when we are tired.
-If we are motivated we can function okay with four hours sleep per night, but less than that we begin to suffer.
+If we are motivated we can function okay with four hours of sleep per night, but less than that and we begin to suffer.

-SB: Our body clock (or circadian rhythm) regulates many functions, such as digestion, body temperature and alertness.
-We are far more likely to sleep during the night time or mid-afternoon.
+Our body clock (or circadian rhythm) regulates many functions, such as digestion, body temperature and alertness.
+We are far more likely to sleep during the nighttime or mid-afternoon.
 While this clock is part of our biological system, it also relies heavily on external signals such as daylight to stay synchronised to the environment.
-This is why things feel so wrong when we fly across time zones – our body clock says one thing and the wall clock says another.
+This is why things feel so wrong when we fly across timezones – our body clock says one thing and the wall clock says another.
 While some night shift workers can adapt well, essentially we are designed to sleep at night.

-SB: When we start losing sleep, our brains can become impaired although not evenly across all functions.
+When we start losing sleep, our brains can become impaired, although not evenly across all functions.
 Rather than gradually slowing down or making more and more errors, we can still function in some ways perfectly well, while other areas have lapses where things are missed altogether.
-When driving or riding, peripheral vision becomes less important, fine details are missed, and the ability to maintain accurate speed/road position become impaired.
+When driving or riding, peripheral vision becomes less important, fine details are missed, and the ability to maintain accurate speed/ road position become impaired.
 Our grip strength can weaken also.
 Only a minor lapse in concentration can cause a serious problem if you run off the road or into oncoming traffic.
-In some parts of the world just hitting a pot hole in the road can be a serious problem, so being alert is important all the time.
+In some parts of the world just hitting a pothole in the road can be a serious problem, so being alert is important all the time.

 Caffeine is a psychostimulant which can lift your mood and make you more alert.